Alvin Pasaol: National team career

 Pasaol as a member of Balanga Chooks, represented the Philippines in the 2019 Fiba 3x3 World Tour Doha Masters.
 After winning their first game, he hit the game-winning two pointer over world no. 15 Moscow Inanomo to finish 2–0 in group play.
 They were defeated by Liman in the quarterfinals.
 Still, the Philippines rose in the 3x3 rankings after their performance.
 In the 2019 Tinkoff Moscow Challenger, they lost to Moscow.
 They also lost to Russia's Sosnovy Bor during that year's 3x3 Haining Challenger.
 He wasn't able to play for Balanga in the Bucharest Challenger due to his visa application being denied.
 In the Manila Masters, they were eliminated after losing both of their games.
 They were winless again in the Jeju Masters.
 After losing two games in the Jeddah Masters, they were out of the running for a spot in the 2019 3x3 World Tour Final.
 He, along with Joshua Munzon, was considered to be a top-two 3x3 player in the country.

-In the Jakarta 3x3 International Invitational Challenge 2019, Pasaol, along with Munzon, Santi Santillan and Troy Rike, swept the competition and won the tournament as preparation for the OQT.
+In the Jakarta 3x3 International Invitational Challenge 2019, Pasaol, along with Munzon, Leonard Santillan and Troy Rike, swept the competition and won the tournament as preparation for the OQT.

 Pasaol was also named to the FIBA 3x3 OQT lineup in 2020, along with Moala Tautuaa, Munzon, and CJ Perez.
 The tournament was moved to 2021 due to the COVID-19 pandemic.
 They had to train in a "bubble" in Calamba, Laguna to prepare for the OQT.
 He missed their one-week training camp due to quarantine protocols.
 Because he wasn't fit enough, he was replaced in the lineup by Santi Santillan.
 They finished in last place in that tournament.